 I document programs in my account at insight-live.com, then print them out and enter them into the controller.
 This controller can hold six, it calls them Users.
 The one I last edited is the one that runs when I press "Start".
 When I press the "Enter Program" button it asks which User: I key in "2" (for my cone 6 lab tests).
 It asks how many segments: I press Enter to accept the 3 (remember, I am editing the program).
 After that it asks questions about each step (rows 2, 3, 4): the Ramp "rA" (degrees F/hr), the Temperature to go to (°F) to and the Hold time in minutes (HLdx).
 In this program I am heating at 300F/hr to 240F and holding 60 minutes, then 400/hr to 2095 and holding zero minutes, then at 108/hr to 2195 and holding 10 minutes.
 The last step is to set a temperature where an alarm should start sounding (I set 9999 so it will never sound).
 When complete it reads "Idle".
 Then I press the "Start" button to begin.
 If I want to change it I press the "Stop" button.
 Those ten other buttons?
 Don't use them, automatic firing is not accurate.
 One more thing: If it is not responding to "Enter Program" press the Stop button first.

-Why program?
-None of the built-in schedules have hold times on any segments (these are a must for defect-free glazes).
-None of them have controlled cools (a must for enhancing the effects of reactive glazes that must develop crystallization or variegation and getting brilliant ultra gloss surfaces).
-Tap the blue edit button to edit a program, then tap a column of any segment to edit its value.
+Put the pots in, select a cone, press start.
+It is time to rethink that approach!
+The Bartlett Genesis kiln controller is standard equipment on hobby and production electric kilns now.
+It is not meant to be run like a toaster!
+Good glazes are about much more than recipes, they are about firing schedules.
+None of the built-in "toaster schedules" have hold times on any segments, drop-and-hold sequences or controlled cools.
+Or even fire-to-cone accuracy.
+Yet such are a must for defect-free glazes, enhancing the effects of reactive glazes that must develop crystallization or variegation or firing accurately.
+It is easy to program: Tap the blue edit button to edit a program, tap a column of any segment to edit its value.
 Tap a segment number to delete or duplicate it.
-Google "bartlett genesis controller" for short videos on creating and editing a schedule.
+Search "bartlett genesis controller" on YouTube for videos on creating and editing a schedule.